 (5) "Branch Manager or Operator" means the individual endowed with the responsibility and liability for a branch office.

 (6) "Branch Office" means a separate but dependent part of a central organization engaged in the business of providing private protective services established for the purpose of extending the activities of the central organization.
 The establishment of a telephone number or mailing address in the company name constitutes prima facie evidence of a branch office.
 If an out-of-state person, firm, association, or corporation opens an office in North Carolina, the North Carolina office shall be deemed the principal place of business and shall have a resident licensed qualifying agent.

 (7) "Chairman" means the Chairman of the Private Protective Services Board.

 (8) "Contract Security Company" means any person, firm, association, or corporation engaging in a private protective services business as defined in G.S.
-74C-3 that provides said services on a contractual basis for a fee or other valuable consideration to any other person, firm, association, or corporation.
+74C-3 that provides the services on a contractual basis for a fee or other valuable consideration to any other person, firm, association, or corporation.

-(10) "Investigative Capacity" means any law enforcement agency position for which the duties include conducting investigations and interviews, completing reports, and testifying in courts, administrative hearings or military tribunals.
+(10) "Investigative Capacity" means any law enforcement agency position for which the duties include conducting investigations and interviews, completing reports, and testifying in courts, administrative hearings, or military tribunals.